anoopkunchukuttan/indic_nlp_library/README.md

 - Python 3.x
    - (For Python 2.x version check the tag `PYTHON_2.7_FINAL_JAN_2019`.
 Not actively supporting Python 2.x anymore, but will try to maintain as much compatibility as possible)
 - [Indic NLP Resources](https://github.com/anoopkunchukuttan/indic_nlp_resources)
-- [Urduhack](https://github.com/urduhack/urduhack): Needs only if Urdu normalization is required.
+- [Urduhack](https://github.com/urduhack/urduhack): Needed only if Urdu normalization is required.
 It has other dependencies like Tensorflow.
 - Other dependencies are listed in setup.py